Here’s How Your Trade Dun & Bradstreet Holdings Inc. (DNB) Aggressively Right Now

 DNB’s Market Performance

-DNB stocks went up by 11.27% for the week, with a monthly jump of 3.07% and a quarterly performance of -4.93%.
-The volatility ratio for the week stands at 3.21% while the volatility levels for the past 30 days are set at 3.40% for Dun & Bradstreet Holdings Inc..
-The simple moving average for the period of the last 20 days is 6.89% for DNB stocks with a simple moving average of -3.81% for the last 200 days.
+DNB stocks went down by -0.46% for the week, with a monthly jump of 1.91% and a quarterly performance of -12.29%.
+The volatility ratio for the week stands at 3.73% while the volatility levels for the past 30 days are set at 3.82% for Dun & Bradstreet Holdings Inc..
+The simple moving average for the period of the last 20 days is 4.19% for DNB stocks with a simple moving average of -5.67% for the last 200 days.

 Analysts’ Opinion of DNB

-Volatility was left at 3.40%, however, over the last 30 days, the volatility rate increased by 3.21%, as shares surge +2.64% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.70% upper at present.
+Volatility was left at 3.82%, however, over the last 30 days, the volatility rate increased by 3.73%, as shares surge +1.48% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.81% lower at present.

-During the last 5 trading sessions, DNB rose by +11.27%, in comparison to the 20-day moving average, which settled at $22.94.
-In addition, Dun & Bradstreet Holdings Inc. saw -1.65% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DNB fell by -0.46%, in comparison to the 20-day moving average, which settled at $23.04.
+In addition, Dun & Bradstreet Holdings Inc. saw -3.65% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading